Battle of Influencer Vrs Micro-Influencer 2019

 There behind the scenes team here tend to be smaller which can offer more specialisation but be sure to detail your brands expectations in advance.

 3. V/Bloggers: These are your go to people, normally the diamond in the ruff or the equivalent to customer co-ordinators at a theme park (full of information, advice and directions).
-Bloggers tend to just stick to articles and still pictures whilst Vloggers use video to tell their stories.
+Bloggers stick to articles and still pictures whilst Vloggers use video to tell their stories.

-A little after online celebrities boomed the group of influence shock the internet.
-Their approach is in contrast as they tend to be more like critics or story tellers, experts in packaging experiences, products, activities.
+They tend to be more like critics or experts in packaging and presentng experiences, products, activities.
 Generally they find 'stuff' people are likely to really interacting with and re-produce it for online website, social media, magazine, journal or news distribution.

 This group has built a loyal following because they tell stories from the perspective of experience.
-Active influencers have become popular in fields such as health and wellness, food and cuisine, entrepreneurship or fashion and beauty just to name a few.
+Active influencers have become popular in fields such as health and wellness, food and cuisine, entrepreneurship, fashion and beauty just to name a few.

-Their opinions are valued and trusted and they are willing to tell personal stories and share with their social circle.
+Their opinions are valued and trusted, they tell personal stories and share with their social circle.
 Campaigns involving this group have the potential to have very successful engagement figures however due to their lower reach it is suggested to work with multiple groups of micro influencers.

-5. Inactive Micro Influencer - Micro normally relates to people that have influence within specific geographical area but are not exclusive to one topic or activity.
-These people are likely to be socialites, popular kids in school or university boy/girl next door type, its possible they have more than one hobby or interest.
+5. Inactive Micro Influencer - These people are likely to be socialites, popular kids in school or university boy/girl next door type, its possible they have more than one hobby or interest.

-This group shares very similar reach and engagement characteristics as active micro-influencers but are slightly less authentic since they are not specifically experienced or specialist in a single topic.
-There are numerous figures bouncing around about followings requirements that qualify a inactive micro-influencer.
-I suggest it can even be as low as 500 followers, as long as they achieve nearly 50% engagement to their posts.
+This group shares very similar reach and engagement characteristics as active micro-influencers but are slightly less authentic since they are not specifically specialist in a single topic.
+I suggest these people can have as low as 500 followers, importantly post engagement should be over 50%.

-Micro-Influencers can be useful in testing your product or service in a target market.
-You can use these case studies to post genuine results on V/blogs or across various social media channels.
+Micro-Influencers can be useful to test your product or service in a target market.

 If you are a big brand planning a campaign and looking at incorporating influencers then you would be right to consider splitting your budget between the groups listed above, each influencer has its own strengths and weakness.
-You can gain geographical advantages from using local micro-influencers over global celebrities to create awareness for store level growth activities.
+You can gain geographical advantages from using local micro-influencers over global celebrities to create awareness.

-If you are a smaller brand bloggers and micro-influencers will play nicely into your budget and provide you with the focus and engagement required to achieve impactful launch’s, website conversations and help you grow you social media reach organically.
+If you are a smaller brand bloggers and micro-influencers will play nicely into your budget and provide you with the focus and engagement required to achieve impactful launch’s and help you grow your reach organically.

 Please contact us on firstname.lastname@example.org if you would like to set up and influencer campaign.